cosmonaut-nz/cosmonaut-code/README.md

 we do our best to release working code. we hacked this out pretty quickly so the code's quality is not all that right now.

-status today is: *"it works, but it is not pretty or very user friendly."*
+status today is: *"it works, but it is not that pretty or that user friendly."*

 ## outline tasks